-Reuben Jeffery III was sworn in last Monday as the new chairman and a commissioner at the Commodity Futures Trading Commission (CFTC), which regulates commodity futures and options on U.S. exchanges.
+Reuben Jeffery III was sworn Monday as the new chairman and a commissioner at the Commodity Futures Trading Commission (CFTC), which regulates commodity futures and options on U.S. exchanges.
 The appointment came two days after Joseph Kelliher officially became chairman of the Federal Energy Regulatory Commission, the other major D.C. regulatory body charged with oversight of the energy industry (see related story).

 Jeffery was nominated by President Bush on May 17 and confirmed June 30 to a term expiring April 13, 2007.
 He most recently was the special assistant to the president and senior director for international economic affairs at the National Security Council.